 Materials

-The online platform Qualtrics was used to collect consent, then demographic information and administer the following psychometric tests:
+The online platform Qualtrics was used to collect informed consent, demographic information, and for administering the following psychometric tests:

-Mindful Attention Awareness Scale (MAAS; Brown & Ryan, 2003).
-The MAAS is a 15-item questionnaire assessing dispositional mindfulness.
-Respondents indicate, on a six-point Likert scale from 1 (almost always) to 6 (almost never), their level of awareness and attention to present events and experiences.
-MAAS items include questions such as: “I find it difficult to stay focused on what’s happening in the present”, “I break or spill things because of carelessness, not paying attention, or thinking of something else”, and “I could be experiencing some emotion and not be conscious of it until sometime later”.
-Scores range from one to six, with higher scores reflecting greater self-reported attention and awareness (i.e., dispositional mindfulness).
-In the present study, the scale exhibited good internal consistency (Cronbach’s α = 0.834).

-Nature Relatedness Scale (NR-6; Nisbet & Zelenski, 2013).
-The six-item short form NR-6 measures the level of participants’ connectedness to nature.
-The scale comprises six items, assessed on a five-point Likert scale from 1 (strongly disagree) to 5 (strongly agree).
-Example items include: “I take notice of wildlife wherever I am” and “my relationship to nature is an important part of who I am”.
-The mean score for the six items is calculated, with total scores ranging from 1 to 5.
-Higher scores on the NR-6 indicate stronger connectedness to nature, with a mean score of approximately 3.24 being the norm in the general population (Nisbet & Zelenski, 2013).
-In the present study, the internal consistency of the NR-6 was high (Cronbach’s α = .831).

 Paranoia Scale (PS; Fenigstein & Vanable, 1992).
 The PS assesses the full hierarchy of paranoid thoughts generally present within a non-clinical sample.
 The scale assesses non-pathological paranoia via 20 items scored on a one to five Likert scale from 1 (not applicable) to 5 (extremely applicable), with total scores ranging from 20-100.
 The PS does not have clinical cut-off scores to illustrate severity, but higher scores indicate higher levels of sub-clinical paranoia.
 In the present study, the scale had a high level of internal consistency (Cronbach’s α = 0.
 892).

 Spielberger State-Trait Anxiety Inventory – short form (STAI; Marteau & Bekker, 1992).
 The STAI was used to assess levels of state-trait anxiety and comprises six statements scored on a four-point Likert scale from 1 (not at all) to 4 = (very much).
-Example items include: “I feel calm”, “I am tense”, and “I am worried”.
+Example items include: “I feel calm”, “I am tense”, “I feel content” and “I am worried”.
 Scores range between 20 and 80, with a threshold of 40 suggested to detect clinically significant symptoms (Julian, 2011).
 In the present study, the internal consistency of the STAI was good (Cronbach’s α = .868).

+Nature Relatedness Scale (NR-6; Nisbet & Zelenski, 2013).
+The six-item short form NR-6 measures the level of participants’ connectedness to nature.
+The scale comprises six items, assessed on a five-point Likert scale from 1 (strongly disagree) to 5 (strongly agree).
+Example items include: “I take notice of wildlife wherever I am” and “my relationship to nature is an important part of who I am”.
+The mean score for the six items is calculated, with total scores ranging from 1 to 5.
+Higher scores on the NR-6 indicate stronger connectedness to nature, with a mean score of approximately 3.24 being the norm in the general population (Nisbet & Zelenski, 2013).
+In the present study, the internal consistency of the NR-6 was high (Cronbach’s α = .831).

+Mindful Attention Awareness Scale (MAAS; Brown & Ryan, 2003).
+The MAAS is a 15-item questionnaire assessing dispositional mindfulness.
+Respondents indicate, on a six-point Likert scale from 1 (almost always) to 6 (almost never), their level of awareness and attention to present events and experiences.
+MAAS items include questions such as: “I find it difficult to stay focused on what’s happening in the present”, “I break or spill things because of carelessness, not paying attention, or thinking of something else”, and “I could be experiencing some emotion and not be conscious of it until sometime later”.
+Scores range from one to six, with higher scores reflecting greater self-reported attention and awareness (i.e., dispositional mindfulness).
+In the present study, the scale exhibited good internal consistency (Cronbach’s α = 0.834).

 Procedure

-An audio file was prepared based on a guided meditation adapted from the Mindfulness of Body and Breath script (Williams & Penman, 2011) and other nature-focused meditations (Coleman, 2006).
+An audio file was prepared based on a guided meditation adapted from the Mindfulness of Body and Breath script (Williams & Penman, 2011) as well as nature-focused meditations (Coleman, 2006).
 The B-MNCI focused on activating Lumber et al’s (2017) five pathways to nature connectedness: (i) sensory contact, (ii) beauty, (iii) emotion, (iv) meaning and (v) compassion.
 A background audio recording of a soothing natural soundscape that could help the listener imagine themselves in a natural setting was used to accompany the voiceover of a native English-speaker narrator.